 Ask your specialists to send copies of all tests and planned treatments to your GP.

 In Australia it is considered best practice for breast cancer treatment to be managed though a multidisciplinary team (MDT) approach.
 This means that the health professionals involved in your care meet to discuss the best treatment options for you.

-As well as the health professionals listed above, the MDT may include a pathologist and radiologist, and others involved in cancer care.
+As well as the health professionals listed above, the MDT may include a pathologist and others involved in cancer care.

 You can ask your surgeon if a multidisciplinary team is involved in your treatment.

 Visit My Journey, BCNA’s online tool for information tailored to your diagnosis.

 Join our Online Network if you think that talking to others online and sharing experiences will help.

 Contact BCNA’s Helpline on 1800 500 258 between 9.00 am to 5.00 pm AEST Monday to Friday, for information about the services and supports that may be available for you and your family.

 Use the Find a surgeon function on the Breast Surgeons of Australia and New Zealand website (BreastSurgANZ) website, which provides a comprehensive search of breast surgeons in your local area.